Crohn’s/Core Crohn’s Disease Research Grant

 BSPGHAN Innovation Grant

-The Crohn’s in Childhood Research Association offers the following Research Opportunities
+The Crohn’s in Childhood Research Association (CICRA) offers the following Research Opportunities

 Bursary grants of up to £400 (up to a total amount of £5,000pa) to enable UK based young doctors still in training/nurses/final year medical students and similar persons with an interest in the area of Crohn's and colitis (IBD) to support attendance at national, international scientific/educational congresses and if considered appropriate IBD related training courses.
 Also a £1000 annual bursary for travel/registration at national and international meetings for doctors in training to become paediatric gastroenterologists.